 It’s an obvious tip because respect begets respect.
 You ought to then be respectful, courteous, and friendly, say thank you, good morning, and please, whenever suitable, toward the restaurant employees no matter their position.

 You’ll discover that such seemingly small gestures make a huge difference when it comes to the service!
 That’s because the restaurant employees are people, too, and they value acts of generosity and kindness toward them, no matter how small such might be.
-Besides, the positive attitude will make the overall dining experience even more pleasant.
+Besides, a positive attitude will make the overall dining experience even more pleasant.

 For more visit: Buffetprices.com